bolek42/bolek42.github.io/ctf/2018-AsisCTF/myblog/README.md

 ```

 # Backdoor
-By reverse engineering we found a hidden option with the id 31337.
+By reverse engineering, we found a hidden option with the id 31337.
 This method will give us its own address and therefore can be used to compute the binary base.

 ```C